 If there was a vibration during the test drive and the pinion seal is leaking, suspect a bad collapsible spacer.
 Never back off a collapsible spacer once installed.
-These spacers can only be used once.
-That's why it's important to torque this nut in increments.
-Checking the setting frequently with an inch pound torque wrench.
+These spacers can be used only once.
+That's why it's important to torque this nut in increments, checking the setting frequently with an inch-pound torque wrench.

 Check the flange for runout by placing a dial gauge on the flange surface and rotating the flange.
 Little tolerance is allowed, check for specifications before proceeding.

 To check the driveshaft for excessive runout, shut down the engine and make sure the shaft is not rotating.
 Place a dial gauge at the center and both ends of the driveshaft and turn it with your hand.
 Compare the measurements taken with the manufacturer's specifications before considering replacement.
 Replace a damaged or bent driveshaft.